Jamie-H-B/2DT-project/progress_info/screenshot_info.md

 GoogleDriveProcess.png - 10/9/22 Jamie added a screenshot of the google drive.
 JumpingAnimWorking.png - 10/9/22 Jamie added a screenshot of the jumping animation working properly.
 DeathAnimationWorking - 10/9/22 Jamie added a screenshot of the death animation working properly. thanks to ahmed.

+Homelessmanpreview.png - 12/9/22 Kylen added a screenshot of the pick-up item (souls)